 Daily Challenges: 9.5/10

-With just four seasons under her belt (compared to Laurel’s six and Evelyn’s seven), it speaks to how excellent Emily was in her short time on the show that she’s still on my Mount Rushmore of Challenge women.
+With just four seasons under her belt, it speaks to how excellent Emily was in her short time on the show that she’s considered one of the greatest female competitors of all time.

 Although it’s not long, Emily’s resume speaks for itself.